Donna164/Data-Analyst--Portfolio/README.md

 ## Projects
 Below are my hands-on data analytics projects

+- SQL

-### Analysis of performance of Racing Pass - in-apps time-limited event
+### Analysis of in-apps time-limited event

 **Query**:

-**Goal**: Evaluate the effectiveness of racing pass event in terms of monetization and time length
+**Goal**: Evaluate the effectiveness of Racing Pass event in terms of monetization aspect

-**Description**: This analysis focuses on evaluating the key metrics monitoring the performance of the feature Racing Pass - the most important event in terms of monetization for the game Asphalt 8.
+**Description**: This analysis focuses on evaluating performance of the feature Racing Pass - the most important event in terms of monetization for the game Asphalt 8.
 The main metrics are: daily players, daily revenue, conversion rate, ARPDAU, retention rate, session length.
-The analysis process involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), making comparision between seasons with different period
+The process involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), making comparision between seasons with different period

 **Skills**: SQL query, data cleaning, data analysis, data visualization